 The Getting Ready Space

 Getting ready is a huge part of a brides wedding day!
 You’ve probably thought about making sure the room has enough space to accommodate you and all your bridesmaids getting their hair and make up done, but there are a few other things you should consider as well.
 The number one thing is light.
-My favorite kind of getting ready space has lots of natural light, usually from big windows.
+My favorite kind of getting ready space has lots of natural light.
 Natural light is the most flattering for when you’re getting ready, and can also be very soft and romantic.
 If the getting ready space at your wedding venue doesn’t have any windows, that doesn’t mean that venue is out!
 Just consider getting ready at a hotel or someone’s house that will have that natural light.

 Other key thing to be on the lookout for your getting ready space is a background that’s simple.
 There’s typically a LOT going on when a bride is getting ready, so things like artwork on the walls, or lots of décor knick-knacks can be distracting.
 Look for a clean, clutter free backdrop for your photos!